 Anacapa Island is just 12 miles from the mainland, and at only 1.1 square miles in size, it is the second from the smallest of the eight Channel Islands.
 The island, which is wholly owned by Channel Islands National Park, consists of three land masses called “islets” that are named “East,” “Middle,” and “West” Anacapa Island respectively.
 Only East Anacapa and one spot on West Anacapa (Frenchy’s Cove) are open to the public.
 A visit to East Anacapa is an ideal way to get a “taste” of visiting the islands with kayaking excursions and/or hikes on short and easy trails.
 The sights include spring wildflowers, breeding gulls in the summer, a small visitor’s center, plus historic 1930s era buildings, including a lighthouse.
 “Inspiration Point” on the western end of East Anacapa, provides a spectacular view of Middle and West Anacapa Island, plus the eastern end of Santa Cruz Island.
 The 30 sea caves and marine wildlife make for excellent kayaking adventures.

+Santa Rosa Island or Wami as the Chumash called it (meaning driftwood) is the second largest of the eight Channel Islands.
 At 84 square miles, Santa Rosa Island is the second largest of the eight Channel Islands.
 In addition to being large, Santa Rosa is rather remote and windswept, but full of rugged beauty and unique features.
 It is owned wholly by Channel Islands National Park.
 It is more than 30 miles from Santa Barbara and around 40 miles from the Ventura Harbor.

 Santa Rosa offers many miles of hiking trails and sandy beaches, spectacular views, an amazing grove of Torey Pine trees, historic buildings and Lobo Canyon, which is one of the most amazing hikes on the Channel Islands.
 Depending on the weather, Island Packers usually visits Painted Cave on Santa Cruz Island on the return trip to Ventura.